rafaelanastacioalves/fuze-code-challenge/README.md

 - **Android Architecture Components**: Used for implementing the MVVM architecture.
 Used LiveData, ViewModel, among others.
 Android Architecture Components are a collection of libraries that help you design robust, testable, and maintainable apps.
 They provide common patterns and best practices for app architecture, data persistence, lifecycle management, and more.
 [Reference: https://developer.android.com/topic/libraries/architecture]

 - **Flow**: Used for emiting asynchrounous data to live data.
 Flow is a type of cold stream that can emit multiple values asynchronously, without blocking the main thread and can be cancelled.
 Flow is built on top of coroutines and supports reactive patterns.
 [Reference: https://developer.android.com/kotlin/flow]

+- **Navigation Components**: A library used to implement navigation and deep linking in Android apps.
+It provides a set of tools and APIs to make it easier to navigate between different screens or destinations in your app.
+[Reference: https://developer.android.com/guide/navigation]

 ## Optionals items implemented

 - **MVVM Architecture**